leanprover/lean4/README.md

 ## Building and Running Lake

+If you already have a Lean installation with `lake` packaged with it, you can build a new `lake` by just running `lake build`.

-As Lake functions as an alternative to `leanpkg`, it is not built with it.
-Instead, there is a pre-packaged `build.sh` shell script which is used to build Lake.
+Otherwise, there is a pre-packaged `build.sh` shell script that can be used to build Lake.
 It passes it arguments down to a `make` command.
 So, if you have more than one core, you will probably want to use a `-jX` option to specify how many build tasks you want it to run in parallel.
 For example:

 ```shell
 $ ./build.sh -j4
 ```

-After building, the `lake` binary will be located at `build/bin/lake` and the library's `.olean` files will be located directly in `build`.
+After building, the `lake` binary will be located at `build/bin/lake` and the library's `.olean` files will be located in `build/lib`.

 ### Building with Nix Flakes